kskalvar/aws-eks-kubeflow-quickstart/README.md

 purpose-built tools to perform ML development tasks from preparing data to building, training, and deploying your ML models.

-Kubeflow is an opensource ML IDE where you can access purpose-built tools to perform your ML development tasks on Kubernetes simple, portable and scalable.
+Kubeflow is an opensource ML IDE where you can access purpose-built tools to make your ML development tasks on Kubernetes simple, portable and scalable.

 ```